 1 hour 10 minutes from Boise, Idaho

-Bruneau Dunes State Park allows you to leave Boise for a few day trips in a desert.
+Bruneau Dunes State Park allows you to leave Boise for a few days in a desert.
 Known for the longest camping seasons in Idaho, the place provides camping opportunities all year long.
-The majority of the campground work on a first-come, first-served basis.
-Reserving campsites and cabins in advance also possible.
+The majority of the campgrounds work on a first-come, first-served basis.
+Reserving campsites and cabins in advance is also possible.

-The opportunity to connect with nature all year round is a sound motive to plan your day trips from Boise.
-The biggest draw here, however, is sand dunes themselves.
-Rising up to 470 feet above the desert floor, the place has gained the fame for the tallest single-structured sand dune in North America.
-Towering over the area, this natural attraction inspires spontaneous day trips from Boise and other surrounding areas.
-Climbing the sand mountain certainly makes these excursions special and irresistible.
+The opportunity to connect with nature during any season is a sound motive to plan your day trips and weekend escapes from Boise beforehand.
+The biggest draw here are sand dunes themselves.
+Rising up to 470 feet above the desert floor, the place has gained the fame as the tallest single-structured sand dune in North America.

-Apart from its signature sand dune, the park includes prairie, lake, and marsh habitat where you can hike, fish, and even swim.
+The park also includes a prairie, a lake, and marsh habitat where you can hike, fish, and swim.

 11. Day Trips from Boise: Nampa

 Nampa is another easy day trip from Boise.
 One of the Idaho’s most populous cities, it sits just 20 miles west of the capital along Interstate 84.
 Known as a cultural and historical hub, Nampa presents great sightseeing, dining, and shopping opportunities.